corda/corda-docs-portal/content/en/docs/cenm/1.3/sub-zones.md

 	 alt="node zone view"
 >}}

-The node is unaware of other subzones, seeing only those nodes registered with the Network Map service it itself has registered with.
+The node is unaware of other subzones - it sees only those nodes registered with the Network Map service that it has also registered with.